amosr/papers/2024pipit/reviews/ecoop24-resubmit-changes.md

 * include comparison of required proof size vs runnable code
 * clarify wall-clock vs user-time in Figure 11
 * expand Figure 11 to show Kind2 timeout on arrays up to 128

+Note that the evaluation numbers changed slightly between the first submission and the artifact submission, but this has not affected the claims.
+The changes to runtime numbers were due to reorganising the benchmark to be easier to reproduce; this had some minor performance impacts due to USB driver overhead.
+For verification we tested against a newer version of Kind2, which was more reliable and had fewer runtime errors; the verification time was the same.
+We therefore removed the mention of intermittent runtime errors.